Bar and line charts

 Optionally you can select completion percentage in columns (this column measure should percentage formatting).
 Completion percentage should be in the range from 0% (a task not started) to 100% (task completed).
 If completion percentage is less than 100% and end date is in the past (before current date) then the task will be shown as overdue.

 And then switch to Gantt tab and review projects and tasks as color-coded elements.
+A color of the bar is changed automatically based on the progress of the task.

 Gauge chart can be used to show several key performance indicators and define the limits for these indicator values and corresponding color coding of the gauge: